Wedrix/watchtower/README.md

 }
 ```

-The type of the specified `queryParams` parameter does not matter.
+The type specified for the `queryParams` argument does not matter.
 The only requirement is that it must define the two fields `limit` and `page` as integer types.
 You may also choose to make them non-nullable to force pagination for the particular query field.

 `queryParams` may also be used to paginate the results of a query.
 For instance, given the following schema: